MS-Quality-Hub/pymzqc/README.md

 To get a nice and simple overview of how pymzqc works, visit [here](https://pymzqc.readthedocs.io/en/latest/examples.html). successfully installed the library and want to **jump right in and use the library**, we suggest the a peek at the [codestructure](https://pymzqc.readthedocs.io/en/latest/codestructure.html).

-If you however you just want to get your toes wet, have a look at the interactive guides.
+If you however just want to get your toes wet, have a look at the interactive guides.

 ### Interactive pymzqc
-Have a go with our [interactive python notebook](https://mybinder.org/v2/gh/MS-Quality-hub/pymzqc/v1.0RC?filepath=jupyter%2FMZQC_in_5_minutes.ipynb) to explore what is possible. ([static version](https://github.com/MS-Quality-hub/pymzqc/blob/main/jupyter/MZQC_in_5_minutes.ipynb))
+Have a go with our [interactive python notebooks](jupyter/README.md) to explore what is possible.

 ## Development